 Yield vs capital profile

 Gross yield = annual rent ÷ purchase price.
-The NBP Warsaw benchmark was 5.56% in Q3 2025.
+The NBP Warsaw benchmark has held at approximately 5.5% through late 2025 and into Q1 2026.
 Districts above this figure are stronger for rental income; below it favours capital preservation strategies.

 Tenant profile depth

 Expats and corporate professionals concentrate in Wola, Mokotów and Śródmieście.
-Students and budget renters are more common in Praga and outer districts.
-Families prefer Mokotów, Żoliborz and Wilanów.
+Students concentrate around Ursynów (SGGW) and Bielany (UKSW).
+Families prefer Mokotów, Żoliborz, Wilanów, Ursynów and Bielany.
+Budget renters are more common in Praga and Targówek.

 New-build supply pressure

 High completions in a district suppress rents for existing stock.
-Wola and Wilanów have the heaviest 2025–2026 pipeline. Śródmieście, Żoliborz and central Mokotów have the most supply-constrained environments.
+Wola, Wilanów and Bielany have the heaviest 2025–2026 pipeline. Śródmieście, Żoliborz and central Mokotów have the most supply-constrained environments.

 Left bank vs right bank

 The Vistula historically divides Warsaw's prestige profile.
-Left-bank (Śródmieście, Mokotów, Żoliborz, Wola) commands higher prices.
-Right-bank Praga offers lower entry and faster appreciation potential as the gap closes.
+Left-bank districts (Śródmieście, Mokotów, Żoliborz, Wola, Ochota, Bielany, Ursynów) generally command higher prices.
+Right-bank Praga and Targówek offer lower entry and faster appreciation potential as the gap closes.

 Infrastructure pipeline

 New metro stations, office development and urban revitalisation drive medium-term price uplift.
-The M3 line approval will reshape Praga-Południe by the 2030s.
-The M2 extension already transformed Wola and Praga after 2015.
+The M3 line will reshape Praga-Południe and Targówek.
+A planned M4/M5 network extension would eventually bring metro access to Ochota, which currently has none.

-The National Bank of Poland city-level capitalisation rate for Warsaw in Q3 2025 was 5.56%.
+The National Bank of Poland's city-level capitalisation rate for Warsaw has held at approximately 5.5% through late 2025 and into Q1 2026, per the NBP quarterly real estate market report.
 This is the market-implied gross yield for a well-located Warsaw apartment.
 Management costs, insurance and vacancy typically reduce net yield by 1.3–1.5 percentage points from gross figures.
-Selecting a district consistently above this benchmark requires careful micro-location analysis — not every building in a higher-yield district delivers above-benchmark returns.
+NBP's Q1 2026 report also noted that, at current mortgage rates, the monthly cost of servicing a mortgage has converged with the monthly cost of renting an equivalent unit in Warsaw — a first in this cycle.
+Selecting a district consistently above the yield benchmark requires careful micro-location analysis — not every building in a higher-yield district delivers above-benchmark returns.